drewlesueur/poor-module/README.md

 poor-module
 ===========

-a less than 50 line module for node.js and the browser.
+a less than 20 line module system for node.js and the browser.

 This is a simple module system for use in node.js and the browser.
 It doesn't try to load files.
 It just is for defining modules so you don't polute the global scope.